Vutsuak16/Vutsuak16.github.io/_posts/2017-09-10-braille-for-laptop.md

 The basic setup involved an arduino that read text files character by character.
 The character was converted to braille using an algorithm written in embedded C. The reaader would just have to have his hand on the setup and read what character was being created as braille.
 The hardware setup is made by soldering a circuit that was attached to pins.
 A very basic printer prototype, the pins would print out various manifestations of the braille.
 The hardware is controlled by arduino.
 The printer program had two parts

-⋅⋅* A python program that parsed the text file in our computers and passed data character by character to the Arduino attached
+* Python program that parses that passes data character by character to the Arduino attached
-⋅⋅* An embedded C program that read the input and controlled the pin movement of our rudimentary printer
+* An embedded C program that reads the input and controls the pin movement of our rudimentary printer

 ### Parsing the text and sending it to the Arduino